 The small-scale and traditional type of development does not necessarily require significant public expenditure for new infrastructure.
-Development that needs three-phase power is available along Pond Road and could be extended.
+If large-scale development were sought three- phase power is needed along Pond Road to support the light manufacturing at the old Hilltop Log Homes facility.
 The Town does not have public sewer, which is a barrier for new development in the village area.
 In 2019 the Town commissioned a study which found that creating a village sewer system would be unfeasible.
 However, public water is available in the village area.
 Further, Broadband access throughout Town was made possible in 2020 through a 25-mile fiber optic network project which now serves all but one rural road in town.
 This allows for more home-based businesses and home occupations.
 See the Public Facilities Chapter and Existing Land Use Chapter for the limitations that this places on additional development.